An Artistic Commentary on

 Secondary Talk is The Purpose of the Primary

 My Rachmaninoff experience led me to a realization that made it more difficult for me to hold the counter-Platonic republic of the primary apart from the secondary city.
 The realization is that the purpose of primary is to generate secondary talk.
 Whether we are striving for our beauties in the abstractions of our theoretical focus or giving our rich attentiveness in the republic of artists to blending a myriad of ineffable influences into our artistic experience, secondary talk is secondary talk.
 The spirit of the republic walks in primary participation, but sets the heart of its aspirations upon a rich harvest of secondary talk in the bountiful reception and imitation of its created forms.
 The spirit of the secondary city walks in primary participation in the creation and application of theory and longs to generate bountiful secondary talk.
 When art comes to visit us, it does not want us to remain silent.
 Art wants us to join with it in our rigorous attentiveness and blend our own voices into the song.
-The mimetic chorus of the secondary, whether conducted in the republic or the city, is a necessary springtime of social selectivity, focus, and memetic rebirth.
+The mimetic chorus of the secondary, whether conducted in the artist's republic or the secondary city of academics, is a necessary springtime of social selectivity, focus, and memetic rebirth.

 The theoretical point I arrive at in this meditation on the collapse of the counter-platonic republic and the secondary city is that the relationship between primary participation and secondary talk is usefully expressible as a relationship between repetition and variation.
 All creative acts, artistic and theoretical, call out for the mimetic kiss of the societies in which they were born.
 In our secondary repetitions of art and theory we gain the opportunity to create variation and in this the cycle of creativity begins again.
 The primary calls for the secondary so that we may give birth to new primary creativities.
 The relationship between repetition, variation, and complexity will be explored in Part III as the pavement of the highway to meaning, and as the core structure in the human experience of the Socratic method.